horsefish/bmc/README.md

   }
 ```

-if remote_rac_host is not set it ask ipmitool lan print
+if bmc_server_host is not set it ask ipmitool lan print
 It only support racadm7

 ##Operating Systems Support